MarsBased/marsbased-website-old/_posts/2015-12-28-How-To-Build-CSS-Grids-Floats-VS-Inline-Blocks.markdown

 <img src="/images/blog/post28e.png" alt="Font size error with inline-block" title="Font size error with inline-block" class="img-center img-responsive" />

 What is happening here is that `inline-block` elements behave like words and, as words, they have `word-spacing`, which is a natural space between words.
-To overcome this you can either reset the font-size on the parent (my favourite way, but with some shortcomings when you use `ems` or `%` for `font-size`)
+To overcome this, you can either reset the font-size on the parent (my favourite way, but with some shortcomings when you use `ems` or `%` for `font-size`)

     .row {
         font-size: 0;